Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency across all routes averages 122 trips per day, which equates to approximately 14 weekly trips per individual stop.
+The accessibility of the transport system is rated as good, with residents on average located 227 meters from their nearest transport stop.
+Service frequency across all routes averages 122 trips per day, which translates to approximately 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport